cunnie/gobonniego/README.md

 Yields:

 ```
-gobonniego version 1.0.0
+gobonniego version 1.0.1
 ```

 `gobonniego -h` will print out the available command line options and their current default values:

 ```
-Usage of ./gobonniego:
+Usage of /var/folders/lp/k0g2hcfs0bz1c4zn90pnh32w0000gn/T/go-build844154903/b001/exe/gobonniego:
   -dir string
-        The directory in which gobonniego places its temp files, should have at least twice system RAM available (default "/tmp/gobonniegoParent139558072")
+    	The directory in which gobonniego places its temp files, should have at least twice system RAM available (default "/var/folders/lp/k0g2hcfs0bz1c4zn90pnh32w0000gn/T/gobonniegoParent543610505")
-  -procs int
+  -threads int
     	The number of concurrent readers/writers, defaults to the number of CPU cores (default 8)
+  -size int
+    	The aggregate size of disk test files in GiB, defaults to twice the physical RAM (default 128)
   -v	Verbose.
 Will print to stderr diagnostic information such as the amount of RAM, number of cores, etc.
   -version
     	Version.
 Will print the current version of gobonniego and then exit
 ```

 ## Technical Notes